Frame forecasting in cine MRI using the PCA respiratory motion model: comparing recurrent neural networks trained online and transformers: Discussion

-The results relative to hyper-parameter optimization in \cite{pohl2024respiratory} aligned with those in this research.
-Indeed, the cross-validation \gls{nRMSE} as a function of $q$ attained its global minimum for \gls{UORO} at similar values in both works ($q=70$ in this study and $q=60$ in \cite{pohl2024respiratory}).
-Likewise, concerning \gls{SnAp-1}, the same error tended to decrease first as $q$ increased, attaining a minimum at $q=110$ in the current work and $q=120$ in \cite{pohl2024respiratory}.
-Lastly, the optimal learning rate $\eta$, corresponding to the minimum of the cross-validation \gls{nRMSE} averaged over $h$, was 0.01 for both \gls{UORO} and \gls{DNI}, whereas the same error metric decreased with $\eta$ and attained its minimum at $\eta=0.02$ for \gls{SnAp-1}, both in the current study (Fig. \ref{fig:hyperpar influence on PCA cpts prediction}) and in \cite{pohl2024respiratory}.
-By contrast, it was recommended in several articles about respiratory motion forecasting using signals with a sampling rate close to 30Hz to select a value of $\eta$ ranging from 0.001 to 0.005 \cite{lin2019towards, yu2020rapid, samadi2023respiratory}.
-A higher value led to better results in our simulations, possibly due to the higher signal variations at lower sampling rates and the relatively low amount of time steps in the time-series data that we used.
-Indeed, it was previously observed that the optimal learning rate tended to decrease as the acquisition frequency increased \cite{pohl2024respiratory}.
+Hyperparameter-optimization trends for 3.33Hz sampling in \cite{pohl2025real} also aligned with those observed for the ETH Zürich sequences in this research (Fig. \ref{fig:hyperpar influence on PCA cpts prediction}).
+For \gls{UORO}, the validation \gls{nRMSE} attained its minimum at similar hidden layer sizes in both works ($d=70$ here and $d=60$ in \cite{pohl2025real}).
+Concerning \gls{SnAp-1}, the \gls{nRMSE} tended to decrease as $d$ increased and was minimized at $d=110$ in this work and at $d=120$ in \cite{pohl2025real}.
+In both studies, the optimal learning rate was $\eta = 0.01$ for \gls{UORO} and \gls{DNI}, whereas the validation error for \gls{SnAp-1} decreased with $\eta$ and reached its minimum at $\eta=0.02$.
+By contrast, prior work on respiratory motion forecasting using higher-frequency data, with sampling rates close to 30Hz, typically set $\eta$ between 0.001 and 0.005 \cite{lin2019towards, yu2020rapid, samadi2023respiratory}.
+In our setting with short sequences and low sampling rates, larger values of $\eta$ yielded better performance, plausibly because per-step changes were more pronounced and fewer time steps were available for online adaptation.
+This is consistent with \cite{pohl2025real}, in which the optimal $\eta$ decreased as the acquisition frequency increased.